Magistrates of the Roman Empire: Roman Emperor

 The emperor also had the authority to carry out a range of duties that, under the republic, had been performed by the Roman Censors.
 Such duties included the authority to farm out tax collection, to grant public contracts, to regulate public morality (Censorship), and to conduct a census.
-As part of the census, the emperor had the power to grant citizenship to any individual, and to assign individuals to a new social class (the three imperial classes were the senators, the knights, and the plebeians), which, therefore, gave the emperor unchallenged control over senate membership.
+As part of the census, the emperor had the power to grant citizenship to any individual, and to assign individuals to a new social class (the three imperial classes were the senators, the equestrians, and the plebeians), which, therefore, gave the emperor unchallenged control over senate membership.
 The emperor also had the power to interpret laws and to set precedents, which he did by issuing either an edicta, decreta, or a rescripta.
 Edicta usually addressed matters associated with the army, treasury, or food supply.
 The decreta were judicial decisions.
 The rescripta were issued in response to important questions asked by private citizens.
 Under the republic, the aerarium Saturni held the state treasury, but only the senate had control over this treasury.
 While the imperial senate retained control over the aerarium Saturni, this control declined over time.
 The emperor Augustus established two new treasuries, which future emperors would always control, called the fiscus Caesaris and the aerarium militare.
 The fiscus Caesaris replaced the aerarium Saturni, and thus became the principal treasury in Rome.
 The aerarium militare was of minor importance, and its only significant function was to hold funds that were to be used to pay soldiers.
 In addition, the emperor controlled the religious institutions, since, as emperor, he was always Pontifex Maximus and a member of each of the four major priesthoods.